What is a Security Token Offering (STO)?

 STOs are more flexible than IPOs and can be much more cost-effective due to lower fees.
 A company that offers an STO does not need to be completely tradable by the public, which makes it perfect for companies looking to secure investors for specific projects.

 There are three different types of security tokens: equity tokens, debt tokens, and asset-backed tokens.

-Almost everything about an IPO and an STO equity token is the same as they both represent shares in a company.
-Equity token holders are similarly entitled to a company’s profit, and even have the right to vote like a shareholder.
+Almost everything about an IPO and an STO equity token are the same as they both represent shares in a company.
+Equity token holders are similarly entitled to a company’s profit and even have the right to vote like a shareholder.
 The main difference between a traditional stock and an equity token is how the ownership information is recorded.
 Equity tokens will be recorded on the blockchain, while traditional stocks are printed on certificates and/or stored in a database.

 Asset-Backed Tokens represent real-world assets, like real estate or art.
 These tokens use the blockchain to securely save a record of these assets.
 These tokens not only provide a secure transaction record but can also retain value which means that the token can itself act as a digital asset.

 Debt tokens work like short-term loans that investors give to a company.
 The contract created for this loan will exist on the blockchain network and act as a security for the debt.
-The price of the debt token will be largely dependent on the dividend model and risk involved in the loan.
+The price of the debt token will be largely dependent on the dividend model and the risk involved in the loan.

 What are the Benefits of STO?

 STOs (secure token offerings) were created in response to the token issuers who sold tokens without considering relevant laws or regulations.
 STOs were created to be a secure version of ICOs (initial coin offerings) that are compliant with all laws and regulations.
 STOs give token holders rights similar to stockholders, like a voice in the company or dividends, while ICOs did not provide as many rights to token holders.